Entanglement asymmetry in periodically driven quantum systems: Introduction

 In this work, we study the behavior of entanglement asymmetry $\Delta S_n$ for several periodically driven quantum systems using a square-pulse protocol.
 For typical drive frequencies $\omega_D= 2\pi /T$, $\Delta S_n$ always remain positive showing lack of dynamical symmetry restoration.
 This can be understood from the fact that the Floquet Hamiltonian, at such frequencies, does not usually respect any specific symmetry; consequently, there is no dynamical symmetry restoration.
 However, we find that for both driven integrable and non-integrable models (such as the XY spin chain and the Rydberg chain respectively), there exists special drive frequencies for which the Floquet Hamiltonian exhibits an approximate emergent symmetry.
 This symmetry is emergent since it is not a property of either the system Hamiltonian or the initial state.
 It is approximate since it is respected only by the leading order term in $H_F$, denoted as $H_F^{(1)}$, in the high drive-amplitude regime; higher order terms, suppressed in this regime, do not respect this symmetry.
 Consequently, the effect of this symmetry manifests itself in these driven systems up to prethermal timescales where $H_F^{(1)}$ controls the dynamics.
 It is well-known that such a prethermal time scale may be exponentially large for large drive amplitudes \cite{mori1,bm1,bm2,rev5}.
 The presence of such a symmetry leads to dynamical symmetry restoration in such driven systems and $\Delta S_n \to 0$ at these frequencies; moreover, we show that $\Delta S_n$ exhibits Mpemba effect in the sense that its relaxation to zero occurs faster if the initial state corresponds to larger degree of symmetry breaking.
 To the best of our knowledge, such a realization of Mpemba effect has not been reported earlier for periodically driven integrable and non-integrable quantum systems.

 We also study the behavior of $\Delta S_n$ for periodically driven conformal field theories (CFTs) defined on a strip.
-The properties of entanglement asymmetry has been studied earlier for CFTs in several contexts \cite{sela1,chen1,cfta,cftb,cftc,cftd}.
-These works study such asymmetry for the ground and excited state of a CFT in a cylindrical geometry \cite{sela1,chen1}, on a semi-infinite line \cite{cfta,cftb}, and in context of holography \cite{cftc,cftd}.
-It was shown in Refs.\ \cite{sela1,chen1} that symmetry projection for such conformal theories may be implemented via a primary vertex operator which allows one to obtain analytic expression of $\Delta S_n$ for both vacuum and primary states of the CFT on a cylinder.
+The properties of both symmetry projected entanglement and entanglement asymmetry has been studied earlier for CFTs in several contexts \cite{sela1,chen1,cfta,cftb,cftc,cftd,cfte,es1}.
+These works study entanglement asymmetry for the excited state of a CFT in a cylindrical geometry \cite{chen1}, on a semi-infinite line \cite{cfta,cftb}, and in context of holography \cite{cftc,cftd}.
+It was shown in Refs.\ \cite{sela1,chen1} that symmetry projection for such conformal theories may be implemented via a primary vertex operator which allows one to obtain analytic expression of symmetry resolved entanglement \cite{sela1} for vacuum and entanglement asymmetry for primary states \cite{chen1} of the CFT on a cylinder.
 An analogous study for the strip geometry has not been carried out.
 Moreover, although periodically driven CFTs has been studied in several contexts \cite{cft1,cft2,cft3,cft4,cft5,cft6,cft7,cft8,cft9,SD,cft10}, the behavior $\Delta S_n$ for such driven CFTs have not been studied in the literature.

+To this end, we start with an initial state which manifestly breaks the symmetry generated by $Q$.
+A standard conformal mapping then allows us to move from the strip to the upper-half plane (UHP).
+This allows us to find the appearance of the conformal boundary state which breaks the symmetry corresponding to the charged symmetry sector.
+Since a conformal boundary state can be written as a sum of primary and Virasoro descendent states, it is expected to break the symmetry of the full theory as well as that of individual charge sectors.
+Thus the initial density matrix $\rho$ corresponding to such a state satisfies $[\rho, Q]\ne 0$.
+Consequently, the one-point functions in UHP becomes non-zero; they can be easily computed using standard method of images.
+In contrast, for a CFT on a cylinder, when the initial state corresponds to the CFT vacuum, $[\rho, Q]=0$ and the entanglement asymmetry vanishes \cite{sela1}.